mspaintmsi/superUser/README.md

 _superUser_ is a simple and lightweight utility to start any process as the System user with Trusted Installer privileges.

 # How It Works
-The program acquires the Trusted Installer's process' access token and creates a new (user-specified) process as the System user with Trusted Installer privileges using this token.
+The program acquires the TrustedInstaller process' access token and creates a new (user-specified) process as the System user with Trusted Installer privileges using this token.

 # Usage
 There are two ways to run the program: